About the programme

 Read interviews with students and graduates from the Master of Science programme (MSc) in Agricultural Economics:

 Christian Vanggaard is doing an MSc in Agricultural Economics.
-Even though he won’t finish his studies until the summer, he’s already going to job interviews to find the most interesting job.
+He’s already going to job interviews to find the most interesting job.
 Agricultural Economics graduates are highly sought after in the labour market, and there is virtually no unemployment.

 “I chose to study Agricultural Economics for several reasons.
 Firstly, there’s a lot of freedom to specialise in the area you are passionate about.
 It’s also possible to take courses on other degree programmes.